telereso/kmp-core/website/starter/index.md

 The project uses the Gradle build system and is composed of multiple modules. <br>
 The source code is organized into two main directories `lib` and `models`. <br>
-Additionally, the rest of all the modules are samples and other platform wrappers (eg: ReactNative)
+Additionally, there are sample modules and other platform wrappers (eg: ReactNative)

 ## Lib